Published On: February 1, 2025By

 3) Customer Renewal

 Effective onboarding and engagement are essential factors in the customer experience equation.
-However, a business model is sustainable only if customers are willing to continue investing in your product or service, over time.
+However, a business model is sustainable only if customers are willing to continue investing in your product or service over time.

-For example, companies that offer free or discounted next-level training prior to a contract renewal date, improve their odds of retaining (or reactivating) profitable customers, and increasing their lifetime value.
+For example, companies that offer free or discounted next-level training prior to a contract renewal date improve their odds of retaining (or reactivating) profitable customers, and increasing their lifetime value.

-These three cases offer just a taste of when and where customer education can differentiate your company and create a lasting business advantage.
+These three cases offer just a taste of when and where software customer education can differentiate your company and create a lasting business advantage.
 The possibilities are limited only by your resources and imagination.

-Closing Notes
+Closing Notes on Software Customer Education

-If you aren’t yet investing in training as a way to engage, retain and profit more fully from customer relationships, your competitors are probably ahead of you.
+Whether you’re a software company or any other type of technology business, if you aren’t yet investing in training as a way to engage, retain and profit more fully from customer relationships, your competitors are probably ahead of you.

 Share This Post